 Most of the park is desert, although there is a wide variety of micro-climates, and several peaks over 5,000 feet in elevation.
 Approximately two-thirds of the park is designated wilderness.
 Natural water sources are seasonal, and only very rarely available.
 Visitors should bring in plenty of water, and the ideal time to visit the park is from late fall to early spring, as temperatures here can soar well into the 100s.
 Famous for its annual wildflower bloom and protected bighorn sheep, the park is home to a huge variety of flora and fauna, and additionally has more than 10,000 documented archaeological sites.

-I visited for several days during the beginning of the bloom season in early March, completing the 5 Hikes for 50 Years challenge, and van-camping.
+I visited for several days during the beginning of the bloom season in early March of 2017, completing the 5 Hikes for 50 Years challenge, and van-camping.
 One morning, I was able to identify a dozen different species of flowers, all within a 100-yard radius of my campsite in a wash near the Arroyo Salado Campground.
 I went for a return visit to the higher elevations in September 2017, which remained cool and pleasant while the valley floors were still cooking.